TritonDataCenter/rfd/rfd/0038/README.md

 RSS for a given type of container (e.g. a project or zone).
-Because this is implemented in the kernel, it is more efficient at this calculation, but the code still locks the process while traversing the address space, so latency issues can occur, as descibed earlier.
+Because this is implemented in the kernel, it is more efficient at this calculation, but the code still locks the process while traversing the address space, so latency issues can occur, as described earlier.
 Various user-level tools, such as 'rcapd' and 'prstat', were enhanced to make use of this new system call when they need RSS data for a project or zone.